Geotab/mg-api-js/README.md

 ```

 ### GetSession
 Retrieves the API user session.
-Returns the credentials and server
+Returns the credentials and server.

 #### Promises